 Malavika Jayaram, Executive Director

-Dev manages the Hub’s digital activities, including social media, the website and production of the newsletter.
-His research interests include internet governance and the digital economy in the Chinese and Indian context.
-Dev has an International Relations degree from Roger Williams University and speaks fluent Mandarin, having spent 2 years studying in Shanghai and Zhengzhou.
-He frequently writes for several regional publications and think tanks, and spent two years at Gateway House, a foreign policy think tank in Mumbai, where he performed a similar role.
+Dev is a Research and Communications Associate at Digital Asia Hub.
+His research interests include AI policy and the digital economy in the Chinese and Indian context.
+He is also a Yenching Scholar at Peking University.
+Dev has an International Relations degree from Roger Williams University and studied Mandarin in Shanghai and Zhengzhou.
+He frequently writes for several regional publications and think tanks, and previously spent time at Gateway House, a foreign policy think tank in Mumbai, and Infosys China, an IT services Multinational.

 Patricia De Vries, Visiting Fellow and Artist in Residence